G-GameDev/g-gamedev.github.io/_unreal/enums.md

 And a majority of the BitFlag enumerations which Epic uses in the Engine code are declared in this way.

 Historically the reason for this is given as;
-> it's a bit clearer and less error prone than using decimal.
+'it's a bit clearer and less error prone than using decimal.'
+{: .cf}

 ## Values in Binary
 ![](../assets/unreal/enums/Enum_BINARY.png){: .align-right}